-- Make sure there are solid handrails on both sides of the stairway.
+- Make sure there are solid handrails on both sides of indoor stairs and outdoor steps.

-- Make sure the steps have a non-skid surface.
+- Make sure the outdoor steps have a non-skid surface.

 - Use a rubber bath or shower mat, or a non-slip surface in your tub or shower.

-- Install grab bars by the toilet, bathtub and shower.
+- Install grab bars by the toilet, in bathtub and shower areas.

 - Use a bath seat so you can take a shower or bath sitting down.